SmartBear/GuavaFX/README.md

     <version>1.0.0</version>
 </dependency>
 ```

+### JavaFX 8
+In JavaFX 8, which is expected to be released in March 2014, transformation is a built-in feature of ObservableList.
+This will essentially replace the functionality of GuavaFX.

 ### Credits
 GuavaFX was initially created by @dainnilsson as a part of [LoadUI][3].
 Today, it is being extended